-The predominant land uses in the study area include agriculture, forested areas, natural areas supporting wildlife, rural residential, residential, commercial, and industrial lands.
+The predominant land uses in the study area include agriculture, forested areas; natural areas supporting wildlife and ecological conservation; outdoor recreation and other open space; rural residential use; and developed residential, commercial, and industrial lands.
 Industrial uses are concentrated in and near Traverse City, other communities in the area, and along the major highway corridors through the region.

 Land use adjacent to the Lakeshore is a combination of private forested and farm lands and rural residential development, the latter including clustered developments around private inland lakes.
 Most of the three counties are zoned as agricultural, with residential uses allowed.
 Other uses in unincorporated areas require approvals from the respective zoning administrators and commissions.
-The majority of lands in all three counties are privately owned.
+The majority of lands in all three counties are privately owned, although the state and local governments manage substantial tracts of public lands as well.